Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach: Problem Description

 We call the random sequence $x_{x_{0_i}w_i}\!\!:\Omega_i \times\mathbb N \rightarrow X_i$ satisfying~\eqref{Eq:2} the \textit{solution process} of $\mathcal A_i$ under an interaction $w_i$ and an initial state $x_{0_i}$.

 Since the main goal in this work is to formally estimate the collision risks for AVs, we assume that the controller for each agent is already designed and deployed to the system.
-We model the effect of other agents, influencing the state of the current agent, via the interaction $w_i$ which can be also captured by the deployed closed-loop controller inside AVs.
+There is no requirement on the type of controllers in our setting.
+We model the effect of other agents, influencing the state of the current agent, via interactions $w_i$ which can be also captured by the deployed closed-loop controller inside AVs.
 In the following, we provide a formal definition of multi-agent AVs without interactions $w_i$ that is considered as a composition of several agents with interactions.

 \begin{definition} Consider $M\in\mathbb N_{\geq1}$ agents $\mathcal A_i=(X_i,W_i,\varsigma_i,f_i)$, $i\in \{1,\dots,M\}$, with their interactions partitioned as